roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 app.listen(port, () => console.log(`Example app listening at http://localhost:${port}`))
 ```

-Type Ctrl-O, hit Return to save, and then type Ctrl-X to exit the Nano text editor.
+Type CTRL-O, press ENTER to save, and then type CTRL-X to exit the Nano text editor.

 Run the application:
 ``` bash
 sudo node index
 ```

-Go back to the GCE GUI and click the VM's external IP address; it should be linkified if you checked the box for 'Allow HTTP Access.'
+Go back to the Computer Engine GUI and click the VM's external IP address; it should be linkified if you checked the box for 'Allow HTTP Access.'

 **Important Note:** Normally, you would not run Node as root (sudo), we are doing that here to avoid needing to install and configure Apache or Nginx as a reverse proxy.